in

 In patients with PCOS, the ovaries have a variable number of cysts.
 These cysts produce androgens.
 Androgens are primarily male hormones that are minimally released in females as well.

-However, in women with PCOS, androgens secretion is high.
+However, in women with PCOS, androgen secretion is high.
 Sometimes the levels of androgens are so high that they can reach the levels found in males of the same age.

 Most of the physical appearances of females with PCOS are due to the excess androgens secreted by ovarian cysts.
 The most common androgen is testosterone.
 Thus, lowering testosterone is one of the primary targets of treatment.